frandallfarmer/arlo-open-base-station/docs/INSTALLATION.md

 ### Local-Only Operation
 If you only need access from your home network:
 - Skip bore tunnel setup
-- Access viewer directly at `http://arlo-base:3003`
+- Access viewer directly at `https://arlo-base:3003` (accept the self-signed cert warning)
 - Use public `ntfy.sh` for notifications (no self-hosting needed)

 ## Quick Start